 At the Co-Cathedral Parish of St. Joseph, we are proud to offer Catholic educational programs in both English and Spanish in order to meet your needs.
-In English, we offer religious education for children ages 3-16 through our CCD Program, an RCIA educational program for adults converting to Catholicism or seeking to complete their Sacraments of Initiation, and a seminar on the Apocalypse from February 2 to March 16.
-En espaol, ofrecemos un estudio bblico cada martes, a las 7pm.
-Below, you?will find information about each.
-Please let us know if you have?any questions.
+In English, we offer religious education for children ages 3-16 through our CCD Program, and the RCIA educational program for adults converting to Catholicism or seeking to complete their Sacraments of Initiation.
+En espanol, ofrecemos un estudio bblico cada martes, a las 7pm.
+Below, you will find information about each.

 Our Faith Formation (CCD) Program: